Level A performance examination completed as non-degree studies

-The examination is a study unit completed as non-degree studies, and its content corresponds to the proficiency level A, which has been defined for programmes leading to a master’s degree at the Sibelius Academy.
-The study attainment is not a demonstration of proficiency, or a part of it, to be included in a Sibelius Academy degree in accordance with the decree (794/2004).
+The examination is a study unit completed as non-degree studies.
+Its content corresponds to proficiency level A, which has been defined for programmes leading to a master’s degree at the Sibelius Academy.
+The study attainment is not a demonstration of proficiency, or a part of it, and cannot be included in a Sibelius Academy degree in accordance with the decree (794/2004).

-A level A performance examination completed as non-degree studies is subject to a charge paid by the student.
+You must pay a fee to attend the level A performance examination completed as non-degree studies.
 The examination is organised by Uniarts Helsinki’s Open Campus, which is responsible for charging the necessary fees that cover the expenses of the proficiency test and the performance examination.

 Who can complete a performance examination?

-A level A performance examination can be completed by a person who has completed a master’s degree at the Sibelius Academy and who has work experience in the music sector and whose application explains how the performance examination is related to their professional development or career advancement in the music sector.
+You can complete the level A performance examination if you have completed a master’s degree at the Sibelius Academy.
+You can also complete the examination if you work in a Finnish military band as a musician and have work experience in the music sector and your application explains how the performance examination is related to your professional development or career advancement in the music sector.